User Generated Content Examples, Tips, and Tactics for Social Media

 1. What does UGC stand for?

 UGC stands for user-generated content.
 It refers to any content about a brand or product that was created by consumers rather than the brand themselves.
 Often, this type of content is sourced organically and republished to a brand’s social media channels to serve as social proof and outsource some aspects of content creation.
-UGC can include social media posts, reviews, videos, blog posts, podcasts, images, or other forms of content.
+UGC can include social media posts, reviews, videos, blog posts, podcasts, images, or other forms of consumer generated content.

 2. What is UGC on TikTok?